-- From the navigation panel, go to General > USB Application > Network Printer Server. - 2.
+- 1. From the navigation panel, go to Advanced Settings > USB Application > Network Printer Server. - 2.
 Click Download Now! to download the network printer utility.

-NOTE: Network printer utility is supported on Windows® 7, Windows® 8, Windows® 8.1, and Windows® 10 only.
+NOTE: Network printer utility is supported on Windows® 7/8/8.1/10.
 To install the utility on Mac OS, select Use LPR protocol for sharing printer.